tdwg/website/content/pages/conferences/2022/instructions-for-editors/index.md

 ### Flags

-Editors should flag the progress of an abstract when they have control over it in the "in pre-submission review" stage.
-This helps both editors and authors know something is being done with their abstract.
+Editors should flag the progress of an abstract when they have control over it in the "in pre-submission review" stage. **Note that authors cannot see these flags**

 - **Approve** - although this only allows one person’s decision to be reflected, anyone else with access can re-classify before it is actually approved and out of the hands of editors; should only be used after the review process is completed and all issues resolved.
-- **Accept with revisions** - editors are committed to responding within 15 days of submission for technical review, an assessment of whether an abstract will ultimately be accepted for presentation at the conference. _THIS IS A NEW FLAG for 2022._
+- **Accept with revisions** - volume editors are committed to responding within 15 days of submission for technical review, an assessment of whether an abstract will ultimately be accepted for presentation at the conference. _THIS IS A NEW FLAG for 2022._
 - **Content reviewed** - self-explanatory; should be reviewed by at least one if not two additional editor/reviewers (abstracts are rarely sent out for external review, but if you have a question about content, contact [editor@tdwg.org](mailto:editor@tdwg.org))
 - **Language reviewed** - as above; done by a limited number of trusted editors
 - **Move** - indication that the (sub)collection should be changed.
 It can also be used instead of “remove” or “reject” by collection organizers to have an abstract changed to a different collection.
 If an explanation of your reason is needed, contact [editor@tdwg.org](mailto:editor@tdwg.org).